pianoholic0120/CV-Final/README.md

     python cv25s_full_pipeline_reloc3r.py --seq_dir /path/to/the_folder/7scenes/{scenes}/test/seq-{sequence_index}/ --output /path/to/the_file/of/{scenes}-seq-{sequence_index}.ply

+It will take several minutes to an hour, depends on your number of frames.
 ### To run ACE0 to generate poses

 #### Data Preparation (for a specific sequence)